Nandha2403/Gadget-Hunt/README.md

 #### Is this website fully Responsive?

 No, As of Now this website isn't fully Responsive.
-Some of our the part of this website is broken for small screen devices.
+Some part of this website is broken for small screen devices.
 I am working on this soon I will fix this.